dhowe/RiTaV1/README.md

 --------
 To install:

+1. Create a new Java project in eclipse (or your favorite IDE)
+2. Download [rita-latest.jar](http://rednoise.org/rita/download/rita-latest.jar) and add it to the build path for your project.
+In eclipse: 'Project' > 'Properties' > 'Java Build Path' > 'Libraries' > 'Add External JARs...'
-1. create a new project and with paste the following code into a new class, SimpleExample.java
+3. Create new class, SimpleExample.java, with the following code:
 ```Java
 import rita.*;